-Lexington Law Credit Repair ranked #3 (or, 2b) in our review of the best credit repair companies.
+Lexington Law Credit Repair features prominently across the Internet as one of the best credit repair companies.

 We’re not fans of the rather complicated pricing structure.
 Firms who do this generally don’t score as well in our research.

 The base-level “Standard” package will likely be enough for most potential customers.
 Especially if you are looking for only one thing: credit repair.
 Yet, Lexington Law’s ‘upgraded’ packages may offer worthwhile benefits for certain credit repair cases.

 Our Lexington Law review dives further into the pros & cons and answers frequently asked questions potential customers may have about the service.